Washingtonia filifera

-Name derivation: Washingtonia – after George Washington (1732–1799), 1st President of the United States; filifera – (leaves) composed of or bearing thread-like structures.
+Name derivation: Washingtonia – after George Washington (1732–1799), 1st President of the United States; filifera – see text above.

 Nomenclature note: Fred Hrusa’s Crosswalk.